SOUNDS-RESEARCH/outscape/README.md

 You should then find the app on your quest, however you might need to set the filter to allow "Unknown Sources".

 ## SOUNDS
-This research work was carried out as part of the SOUNDS European Training Network.
+This work was carried out as part of the SOUNDS European Training Network.

 [SOUNDS Website](https://www.sounds-etn.eu/)